marsbroshok/mlops-labs/labs/lab-12-kfp-pipeline/README.md

 ### Building the container images

-The training step in the pipeline employes the AI Platform Training component to schedule a  AI Platform Training job in a custom training container.
+The training step in the pipeline employs the AI Platform Training component to schedule a  AI Platform Training job in a custom training container.
 You need to build the training container image before you can run the pipeline.
 You also need to build the image that provides a runtime environment for the **Retrieve Best Run** and **Evaluate Model** components.

 To maintain the consistency between the development environment (AI Platform Notebooks) and the pipeline's runtime environment on the GKE, both container images are derivatives of the image used by the AI Platform Notebooks instance.